Research Laboratory for Archaeology and the History of Art: Edward Hall Professorship in Archaeological Science

 In 1989, when Teddy Hall retired, the laboratory was placed in jeopardy.
-In order for the University to agree to the funding of the Deputy Directorship in 1955, Hall, who was independently wealthy, forfeited his own salary.
-Knowing that his replacement would require funding, he launched an appeal and raised a million pound endowment for a Chair, the now eponymous Edward Hall Professorship in Archaeological Science.
+In order for the university to agree to the funding of the Deputy Directorship in 1955, Hall, who was independently wealthy, forfeited his own salary.
+Knowing that his replacement would require funding, he launched an appeal and raised a million pound endowment for a chair, the now eponymous Edward Hall Professorship in Archaeological Science.

-The first to take this chair was a previous student of Martin Aikten's, Mike Tite, who also worked with the pair on dating the Turin Shroud.
+The first to take this chair was a previous student of Martin Aitken's, Mike Tite, who also worked with the pair on dating the Turin Shroud.
 Tite was Edward Hall Professor from 1989, until his retirement in 2004.
 He was replaced by Mark Pollard, who remains in post.